Iron-LYK/ReCamDriving/README.md

 <br>
 </div>

-<p align="center"><b>Comparison of novel-trajectory generation.</b> Repair-based methods (e.g., Difix3D+) suffer from severe artifacts under novel viewpoints, while LiDAR-based camera-controlled methods (e.g., StreetCrafter) show geometric inconsistencies in occluded or distant regions due to incomplete cues.
-In contrast, ReCamDriving employs a coarse-to-fine two-stage training strategy that leverages dense scene-structure information from novel-trajectory 3DGS renderings for precise camera control and structurally consistent generation.</p>
+<b>Comparison of novel-trajectory generation.</b> Repair-based methods (e.g., Difix3D+) suffer from severe artifacts under novel viewpoints, while LiDAR-based camera-controlled methods (e.g., StreetCrafter) show geometric inconsistencies in occluded or distant regions due to incomplete cues.
+In contrast, ReCamDriving employs a coarse-to-fine two-stage training strategy that leverages dense scene-structure information from novel-trajectory 3DGS renderings for precise camera control and structurally consistent generation.

 ***

 ## 🌐 ParaDrive Dataset
 Based on our data curation strategy, we constructed the **ParaDrive** dataset, which contains **over 110K parallel-trajectory video pairs**, enabling scalable multi-trajectory supervision.

+We are finalizing the release of the code and data and aim to complete it as soon as possible.
+Please stay tuned!

 ***

 ## ✅ TODO List
-Code and dataset will be made public as soon as possible.
+The code, model weights, and dataset will be made public as soon as possible.
-- [x] arXiv paper released.
+- [x] Paper released on arXiv.
-- [ ] Release Training and Inference code.
+- [ ] Release training and inference code.
+- [ ] Release model weights.
-- [ ] Release Dataset (ParaDrive).
+- [ ] Release ParaDrive dataset.

 ***